haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 Data Processors and Data Loaders
 ================================

-This tutorial is consists of four parts:
+This tutorial consists of four parts:

 1. Data Interfaces
 2. Data Loaders